 Day 1: Start over as day 1 above with 50% water change plus 5mls of macro, 5 mls of micro and 5 to 6mls of excel. + GH Booster (If needed)

 If you are one of these people who is not keen on doing weekly water changes.
 You can skip on your water change after day 7 and dose a maintenance dose after your first week of normal dosing (as above).
 For low light maintenance dose, dose once a week and medium to high light maintenance dose, dose twice a week.
-You will still need to dose excel daily in order to keep carbon levels sufficient otherwise you risk getting hair algae due to insufficient carbon.
-Note that hair algae is not caused by fertilisrs, it is caused by lack of carbon.
+You will still need to dose excel daily or every second day at a minimum according to bottle directions.

 Note: Ideally you want to own a phosphate and nitrate test kit so that you can monitor your levels for the first few weeks to determine exact dosing rates for your tank specifically.
 If you find nitrate is above 40ppm and phosphate is above 2ppm then bring your dosing down a little.
 The more hungry plants you have the more you dose!
 There are no ideal nitrate or phosphate levels as such, just an ideal range of the two.
 Nitrate can happily sit between 5ppm and 40ppm and phosphate .5-2ppm.
 However, if you notice your ranges are at the top of the ideal ranges than you can comfortably dose a little less to save on fertilisers and keep your TDS in check.
 Remember that nitrate, phosphate and potassium are classed as ‘primary fertilisers’ for plants so therefore must always be available for the plants to consume in order to avoid deficiencies and unwanted algae.
 If you struggle with algae, chances are your plants are lacking something and/or your carbon levels are too low for the amount of light you are running.
 Another important thing to remember is your biological filtration (beneficial bacteria present in your substrate and filter) must be well established if you want your tank to run smoothly with little to no algae present.